SifatSikder/trout-eggs-detection-count/yolo_training_approach/Readme.md

-# Trout Egg Detection Using YOLO
+# Trout Egg Detection and Couting Using YOLO

 ## Task

-Detect and count trout eggs in a given image using a classical computer vision approach.
+Detect and count trout eggs in a given image using a deep learning based computer vision approach.

 ## Solution Process